An inspiring new book for young people by Hendrickus van Hensbergen

 Nominations for EUROPARC Council and President are open!

 Every three years the EUROPARC Federation Council, including the President, needs to be elected.
 A new council would normally have been elected in 2020, however, due to the corona crisis this was not possible.
 The last Council was elected in 2017.
-This year’s elections will be held at the General Assembly in Leeuwarden – The Netherlands, on 5th of October.
+This year’s elections will be held at the onilne General Assembly on 5th of October.

 The Federation will need enthusiastic, interested men and women, from any member of the EUROPARC Federation across Europe.
 We therefore encourage all members from all our member countries to participate.